 Aromatics of honeysuckle and cocoa introduce a complex cup offering notes of milk chocolate, delicate strawberry, and a refreshing bergamot quality on the finish.

 Carlos Batres inherited Montecarlos in the mid-1980s.
 The fifth generation of his family to steward this land, Batres has made Montecarlos his life’s work.
 In 2018, the Montecarlos Estate released its first harvest of the gesha variety, produced from seeds that Carlos obtained from none other than the famed Hacienda La Esmeralda in Panama.
-This 2020 harvest marks the third consecutive year that we have been proud to feature the Montecarlos Gesha on Passenger’s reserve lot menu.
+This 2021 harvest marks the fourth consecutive year that we have proudly presented the Montecarlos Gesha on Passenger’s Reserve Lot menu.

 In the mid-1980’s Carlos Batres was living in London representing El Salvador at the International Coffee Organization.
 During this time the coffee market was regulated by quotas in which a target price was set, and export quotas allocated to each producer.
 When the indicator price set by the International Coffee Organization (ICO) fell below the target price, quotas were decreased (to check supply and demand); if it rose above it, quotas were increased (ditto).
 Although the system had its problems, it was successful in raising and stabilizing the price of coffee.
 The quota system temporarily broke down, due to the 1985 drought in Brazil, and Carlos went back to live in El Salvador representing Goldman Sachs and General Foods Maxwell House.
 During this time Carlos inherited a farm in Apaneca, El Salvador.